 Before Onix left us, he arrkst if it were true that Her Majestie had sent Mistress Fur-None – her ladyship, as all must now call her – to the prison nigh unto the Stink River [the Fleet].

 “For,” he sayt, “a woman in kit should not look on ugly things nor dwell in noisome places, lest the babe takes some hurt thereby.
 Or comes ugly and stinkish into this world.”

-Was ever the babe born that was not an ugly little stinkard?
+Was ever a babe born that was not an ugly little stinkard?
 But I sayt nowt.

 Linkin told Onix that we’d heard that newes, but could not swear to it.